RICHARD L. BLINDER AWARD

 - Grants are awarded only to individuals, not organizations or university-sponsored research projects.
 Grants are not awarded for professional fees.

-- The applicant must be an architect holding a professional degree or a valid license to practice architecture with at least 10 years experience in architecture, historic preservation or related fields, including landscape architecture, architectural conservation, urban design, environmental planning, archaeology, architectural history and the decorative arts.
+- The applicant must be an architect or in a related field, such as historic preservation, landscape architecture, architectural conservation, urban design, environmental planning, archaeology, architectural history, the decorative arts, advocacy, and preservation law.

 - Applicants must be legal residents or citizens of the United States.